 Come stroll through the picturesque gardens at the historical Nashville City Cemetery, the oldest continuously operated public cemetery in Nashville and the final resting place for more than 11,000 Nashvillians of every race, religion and economic status.
-The Master Gardeners of Davidson County (MGDC) have been collaborating with the Nashville City Cemetery Association since 1988 to beautify and promote historical plantings at this local landmark.
+The Master Gardeners of Davidson County (MGDC) have been collaborating with the Nashville City Cemetery Association since 1988 to beautify and promote historical plantings at this local landmark. | As you take a leisurely walk through the 4-acre property, you will see four flower gardens at the Keeble building and 17 unique graves throughout designed for planted flowers, known as “bed graves,” that feature both head and foot boards.
+These are maintained by MGDC volunteers.
+Restoration planting of trees in accordance with the original cemetery plan is ongoing. |

 Learn a new skill and/or get some volunteer hours at one of the MGDC-hosted special events:

-Iris Splitting: Learn the essential tools and materials needed for trimming boxwoods, the best time of year to trim, and how to properly prune boxwoods at the boxwood trimming demonstrations each February, open to the public!
+Boxwood Trimming: Learn the essential tools and materials needed for trimming boxwoods, the best time of year to trim, and how to properly prune boxwoods at the boxwood trimming demonstrations each February, open to the public!

 Join the volunteer group to help maintain the gardens and aid in the conservation of this unique Nashville landmark.